ecilasun/tinysys/software/samples/starthere/README.md

 Tinysys is a simple computer with two 32 bit RISC-V cores.
 It has no branch prediction, no pipelining and will run at approximately 27MIPS, and has a coremark score of 0.54 to 0.6 depending on the configuration

 However slow it might seem, it makes up for what it lacks with a few hardware devices.
-There is a DMA unit that can move 16 byte aligned memory blocks with optional zero-masking, USB host and peripheral interfaces to talk to a keyboard/joystick or the host PC, and has access to 256Mbytes of DDR3 memory.
-To see the speed at which memory can be moved around, compile and run the `dmatest 1` command on the device CLI, or the `memtest` sample for CPU side memory access speed.
+There is a DMA unit that can move 16 byte aligned memory blocks with optional zero-masking, USB serial interface to talk to a host PC, and has access to 256Mbytes of DDR3 memory.
+To see the speed at which memory can be moved around, compile and run the `dmatest 1` (dma test to video memory with no vsync) command on the device CLI, or the `memtest` sample for CPU side memory access speed.

 There's a mini OS (~56Kbytes) provided in ROM which contains the necessary routines to help with file access, memory allocation and other facilities.